nickblink/global_covid19_response/README.md

 #### Example 1: Single Facility

-We take an example facility–“Facility K”, run the facility-specific model, and look at the results through the counts and proportion lenses.
+We take an example facility–“Facility K”, run the facility-specific model for one specific indicator–“indicator\_count\_ari\_total”, with the associated denominator–“indicator\_denom” and other parameter specifications as seen below, and look at the results through the counts and proportion lenses.

     # Declare this for all functions
     extrapolation_date <- "2020-01-01"